LuanEdCosta/copy-image-clipboard/README.md

 What you can do:

-- Take a look at the [Projects Tab](https://github.com/LuanEdCosta/copy-image-clipboard/projects) on GitHub to see some tasks that need to be done.
 - [Create an issue](https://github.com/LuanEdCosta/copy-image-clipboard/issues) to suggest an improvement or to describe a bug.
 - Read the [Contribution Guide](https://github.com/LuanEdCosta/copy-image-clipboard/blob/master/CONTRIBUTING.md) to see how to contribute with code.